Light-Wizzard/QtAppVeyor/README.md

-This is project is for AppVeyor if they want to fork it and take it over as a community project, to make it a better application, and give developers something that works, so they can base their projects on this project, and have it cross-complile into as many plateforms as possible.
+This is project is for AppVeyor if they want to fork it and take it over as a community project, to make it a better application, and give developers something that works, so they can base their projects on this project, and have it cross-complile into as many platforms as possible.

 This is a simple application written in Qt C++ using Widgets, it uses SQL to store projects,